top of page

 The KBO (Kameruka Bush Orchestra) performs the traditional Australian collected tunes for the

 Australian Bush Dance.
-During the early days of occupation and settlement these tunes and dances were performed regularly at Halls and Homesteads around the country.
+During the early days of occupation and settlement, these tunes and dances were performed regularly at Halls and Homesteads around the country.
 A tradition that continues today as a major form of community entertainment.

 Kangaroo Ceili Band